-Read all of this leaflet carefully before you start using this medicine.
+Read all of this leaflet carefully before you start taking this

 - Keep this leaflet.
-You may need to read it again - If you have any further questions, ask your doctor or pharmacist. - This medicine has been prescribed for you.
-Do not pass it on to others.
-It may harm them, even if their symptoms are the same as - If any of the side effects get serious, or if you notice any side effects not listed in this leaflet, please tell your doctor or pharmacist.
+You may need to read it again. - If you have any further questions, ask your doctor or pharmacist. - This medicine has been prescribed for you.
+Do not pass it onto others.
+It may harm them, even if their symptoms are the same as - If any of the side effects gets serious, or if you notice any side effects not listed in this leaflet, please tell your doctor or pharmacist.